Formatters5 min read

 Yes, YAML anchors (&ref) and aliases (*ref) resolve to the same object in JSON, producing merged or referenced structures.

-Try YAML Formatter & Validator for free
+Get YAML Formatter & Validator in the desktop app